Fun Ways to Add Gamification to Your Website

 Check out PACE for free automatic page load process bar themes.

 Want to follow in the footsteps of websites like BuzzFeed and provide visitors with additional entertainment or educational value?
 Create quizzes, polls, and surveys to keep them engaged and give you an opportunity to gain additional insights about what more they’d like to see from you.
-Check out Opinion Stage’s 4-in-1 plugin solution for this.
+Check out the Forminator plugin for this.

 If you’re interested in creating a community, check out BuddyPress, a free social networking plugin for WordPress.